emcode/basket-modeling-exercise/readme.md

 ## Roadmap / TODO

 1. Add tests for the methods that deal with multiplication and division of any pricing values (`\Acme\Domain\Discount` namespace)
-2. Generalize discount system, add another discount type to improve design (it wasn't in requirements, but it would be a great idea)
-3. Improve procedure of adding items to the basket and interacting with discounts - it isn't "elegant" yet
-4. Add separate unit tests for DiscountApplicator class
+2. Add separate unit tests for DiscountApplicator class
-5. Add suggestion / infra for serialization / deserialization of the internal state of the basket (provide convenient DTO object)
+3. Add suggestion / infra for serialization / deserialization of the internal state of the basket (provide convenient DTO object)
-6. Add suggestion / infra for serialization / deserialization of the configuration data (products, discounts and delivery cost rules)
+4. Add suggestion / infra for serialization / deserialization of the configuration data (products, discounts and delivery cost rules)

 ## Example of configuration and usage in application